New Waves : Mohamed Melehi and the Casablanca Art School Archives

 Mohamed Melehi (b.
 1936, Asilah, Morocco) is regarded as a major figure for postcolonial Moroccan art and within the history of transnational modernism.

 This retrospective exhibition will bring a pioneering artist’s multi-faceted career to life, giving UAE audiences a unique insight into a practice that feels critical and relevant for contemporary concerns in this region.
 It also tells the story of the Casablanca Art School during its most radical period, when Melehi taught there between 1964-1969.

-In Melehi’s art we can sense the spirit of aesthetic revolution and the exaltation of post-Independence Morocco.
-His creative energy and visual inventiveness are palpable in this unique selection of key works, dating from the 1950s to the 1980s.
-It traces Melehi’s artistic developments in the 1960s, from experiments with abstraction in Rome and New York to the full maturation of the wave, his emblematic motif, in the 1970s.
-We also recognise his importance in the history of transnational art.
-Melehi’s work resists the East/West divide that developed during the Cold War period.
-His wavy Third World frescoes take us on a cosmopolitan journey, joining together the Mediterranean and the Atlantic.
+In Melehi’s art, we sense the spirit of aesthetic revolution and the exhilaration of post-Independence Morocco.
+His creative energy and visual innovation are palpable in this unique selection of key works, dating from the 1950s to the 1980s.
+We trace Melehi’s artistic developments in the 1960s, from experiments with abstraction in Rome and New York, to the fullest expression of the wave, his emblematic motif, in the 1970s.
+We also recognise his importance in the history of transnational art; Melehi’s work resists the East/West divide that developed during the Cold War period.
+His wavy Third World frescoes take us on a cosmopolitan journey, drawing together the Mediterranean and the Atlantic.
 A painter, photographer, muralist, graphic and urban designer, art teacher, and cultural activist, Melehi challenged convention and freed painting from the gallery and studio, breaking down hierarchies and reclaiming public space for the visual arts.